Should you pay off your car loan early?

 - The auto loan has a higher interest rate than what you could earn by investing.

-- You’re hoping to buy a home soon and want to lower your DTI.
+- You’re hoping to buy a home soon and want to lower your debt-to-income ratio.

 - You recently received a windfall and have enough cash in reserves for emergencies.

-- You’re generally debt-averse, and it’s an important step for you in obtaining financial security.
+- You’re debt-averse, and it’s an important step for you in obtaining financial security.

 Benefits of paying off a car loan early